- 35 million websites tested and over 760,000 blocked by ISP content filters

 Fears about the corrosive influence of internet pornography on young people, along with potential harms caused by online content promoting self-harm, extremism and anorexia have been at the centre of media debate about the protection of young people.

 However as our report shows content filters take in a much wider range of subject matter, including alcohol, drugs, sex, religion, and politics.
-Importantly, these filters affect adults as well as children.
+Importantly, these internet filters affect adults as well as children.

 Assessing the harms of adult content